Law: Common law and equity

-In common law legal systems, decisions by courts are explicitly acknowledged as "law" on equal footing with legislative statutes and executive regulations.
-The "doctrine of precedent", or stare decisis (Latin for "to stand by decisions") means that decisions by higher courts bind lower courts to assure that similar cases reach similar results.
-In contrast, in civil law systems, legislative statutes are typically more detailed, and judicial decisions are shorter and less detailed because the adjudicator is only writing to decide the single case, rather than to set out reasoning that will guide future courts.
+In common law legal systems, decisions by courts are explicitly acknowledged as law on equal footing with legislative statutes and executive regulations.
+The doctrine of precedent, or stare decisis (Latin for "to stand by decisions"), means that decisions by higher courts bind lower courts to assure that similar cases reach similar results.
+In contrast, in civil law systems, legislative statutes are typically more detailed.
+Judicial decisions are shorter and less detailed because the adjudicator is writing only to decide a single case, rather than to set out reasoning that will guide future courts.

 Common law originated from England and has been inherited by almost every country once tied to the British Empire (except Malta, Scotland, the U.S. state of Louisiana, and the Canadian province of Quebec).
-In medieval England during the Norman Conquest, the law varied shire-to-shire based on disparate tribal customs.
-The concept of a "common law" developed during the reign of Henry II during the late 12th century, when Henry appointed judges who had the authority to create an institutionalised and unified system of law common to the country.
-The next major step in the evolution of the common law came when King John was forced by his barons to sign a document limiting his authority to pass laws.
-This "great charter" or Magna Carta of 1215 also required that the King's entourage of judges hold their courts and judgments at "a certain place" rather than dispensing autocratic justice in unpredictable places about the country.
-A concentrated and elite group of judges acquired a dominant role in law-making under this system, and compared to its European counterparts the English judiciary became highly centralised.
+In medieval England during the Norman Conquest, the law varied from shire to shire, reflecting disparate tribal customs.
+The concept of a common law developed during the reign of Henry II during the late 12th century, when Henry appointed judges who had the authority to create an institutionalised and unified system of law common to the country.
+The next major step in the evolution of the common law came when King John was forced by his barons to agree to a document limiting his authority to pass laws.
+The Magna Carta ("great charter") of 1215 also required that the King's entourage of judges hold their courts and judgments at "a certain place" rather than dispensing autocratic justice in unpredictable places about the country.
+A concentrated and elite group of judges acquired a dominant role in law-making under this system, and compared to its European counterparts, the English judiciary became highly centralised.
 In 1297, for instance, while the highest court in France had fifty-one judges, the English Court of Common Pleas had five.
 This powerful and tight-knit judiciary gave rise to a systematised process of developing common law.